rhiever/datacleaner/README.md

                         set to
-  -is INPUT_SEPARATOR   Column separator for the input file(s) (default: \t) -os OUTPUT_SEPARATOR  Column separator for the output file(s) (default: \t) --drop-nans           Drop all rows that have a NaN in any column (default:
+  -is INPUT_SEPARATOR   Column separator for the input file(s) (default: \t) -os OUTPUT_SEPARATOR  Column separator for the output file(s) (default: \t) --drop-nans           Drop all rows that have a NaN in any column (default: False) --ignore-update-check
-                        False)
+                        Do not check for the latest version of datacleaner (default: False)
   --version             show program's version number and exit
 ```